Create a free profile to get unlimited access to exclusive show news, updates, and more!

 That sentiment proved true once again later that day after Matt became embroiled in their murder investigation.The detectives discovered surveillance footage that showed Matt leaving a bar with the victim just minutes before the popular coach was killed.

-After tracking Matt down, he told them that just before he parted ways with the coach, he spotted the bar’s owner Jack Costa, a seasoned criminal with prior charges of racketeering and gambling, standing outside, smoking a cigarette and seemingly waiting for the coach.
+After tracking Matt down, he told the detectives that just before he parted ways with the coach, he spotted the bar’s owner Jack Costa, a seasoned criminal with prior charges of racketeering and gambling, standing outside, smoking a cigarette and seemingly waiting for the coach.

-Believing they now had the perfect way to ensnare their killer and get Matt out of his own legal trouble, Vincent and Shaw recruited Matt to wear a wire into the bar to try to get a confession from Costa, a man he had been friends with for years.
+Believing they now had the perfect way to ensnare their killer and get Matt out of his own legal trouble, Vincent and Shaw recruited Matt to wear a wire to try to get a confession from Costa, a man he had been friends with for years.

-The sting operation was going well, until the button camera on Matt’s shirt cut its feed just as Costa appeared to be about to confess.
-Matt first tried to claim that the camera “fell off” before fessing up to his own role in the botched mission.
+The sting operation was going well, until the feed from the button camera on Matt’s shirt cut out just as Costa appeared to be about to confess.
+Matt first tried to claim that the camera “fell off” before confessing his own role in the botched mission.

 RELATED: What Happened to Camryn Manheim’s Kate Dixon on Law & Order?